-There are four photos of a 13th-century steelyard weight from Montgomery Castle bearing the arms of the Holy Roman Empire, England, Poitou, and the Earl of Cornwall on the Gathering the Jewels site.
+The People's Collection Wales site hosts four photos of a 13th-century steelyard weight from Montgomery Castle bearing the arms of the Holy Roman Empire, England, Poitou, and the Earl of Cornwall.

 A steelyard is a type of scale, consisting of a long arm with an off-center pivot.
 The item to be weighed is hung from the shorter end of the arm, and a weight is slid along the longer end until balance is achieved.
 The position of the weight tells you how heavy the item is.

 I'd guess the purposes of the markings on these weights are the same as those of the markings on coins.
 They'd indicate who's responsible for one (in the case of the weight, for making sure it is exactly as heavy as it should be) and make it harder for someone to counterfeit.

 |on escutcheons to identify those interred in tombs||A Heraldic Tour of Italy" includes photos of arms inlaid on a 14th-century tomb in Florence belonging to the Cavalcanti family and carved on the sarcophagus of William, Duke of Athens, who died in 1338, and the sarcophagus of Giovanni Cardinas, which has an inscription dating it to 1495, both in Sicily.
 There are other photos of arms on tombs, but no dates are given for them.|